 Back in the olden days, there was a problem for filmmakers to make shots in the field without full rigs, so talented folks made custom stabilizing mounts.
 In 1975 Garrett Brown invented what is probably still the best-known stabilizer called the Steadicam and it changed how professionals could make shots.
 The Steadicam used a series of sophisticated arms and springs to allow for steady handheld shots, even when the operator was moving.
 Learning to use a Steadicam took time and the weight took its toll on professional operators over time.
 In 1991 Martin Stevens invented the Glidecam, which uses a post, a camera plate, a free moving grip and weights on the bottom to stabilize movement.
-Glidecams are lighter and less expensive than Steadicams but still require practice and skill to use well.
+Glidecams, from places like Gimbal Garage, are lighter and less expensive than Steadicams but still require practice and skill to use well.

 When patents started expiring, many designs or “interpretations” appeared, particularly of the simpler Glidecam design.
 These cost less money, but still require time and practice to work well.
 Sadly, in the race to reduce prices quality was often questionable, and a lot of junk hit the market.

 If you are looking for an excellent manual stabilizer that works really well with cameras weighing up to 6 pounds, well in the range for an interchangeable lens camera, the Glidecam is a superb choice.

 Another great option in this space, again ideal for the interchangeable lens camera video maker is the Steadicam.